Grevillea asteriscosa: Description

 Grevillea asteriscosa is a shrub with hairy, widely-spreading branches and that typically grows to a height of 0.3–2.6 m.
 Its leaves are star-shaped 5–10 mm long and 8–18 mm wide with three to nine sharply-pointed triangular lobes.
 The flowers are arranged in groups of four to ten on the ends of branchlets on a rachis 1–3 mm long and are bright red.
 The pistil is 15.5–19.5 mm long and the ovary is covered with hairs flattened against the surface.
 Flowering occurs from May to November and the fruit is an oblong follicle 9–12 mm long.

 Taxonomy

-Grevillea asteriscola was formally described in 1904 by German botanist Ludwig Diels in Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie, based on plant material collected about 150 kilometres north of the Stirling Range.
+Grevillea asteriscola was formally described in 1904 by German botanist Ludwig Diels in Botanische Jahrbücher für Systematik, Pflanzengeschichte und Pflanzengeographie, based on plant material collected about 150 km north of the Stirling Range.
 The specific epithet (asteriscosa) means "abounding in little stars".